How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 Understand what is not covered

-The government assistance for seniors through this program has specific limitations.
+The program has specific limitations on what it covers.
 Ineligible expenses include:

 - Electronic devices (phones, computers, tablets)